FREQUENTLY ASKED QUESTIONS

 8. Can I choose my location?

-The official HERO job announcement lists field office locations available for internships around the U.S. We make every effort possible to allow participants to do their internships near home and family.
+Each HERO job announcement lists field office locations available for internships around the U.S., which is determined by the need within HSI.
+We make every effort possible to allow participants to do their internships near home and family.

-Whichever career path interests you most, it is important to understand that this 10-month internship is for CFAs, supporting case investigators while learning the craft.
+Whichever career path interests you most, it is important to understand that this 9-month internship is for computer forensic analysts (CFAs), supporting case investigators while learning the craft.
 HEROs participate in crime scene investigations (e.g., search warrants), where their knowledge and skills are crucial.
-However, as civilian interns, they cannot carry a gun or badge and do not participate in breach operations.
+They also view graphic child abuse imagery almost daily during the course of conducting computer forensics, which is not for everyone.

 10. How do I know if I’m suited to the subject matter content in this work?

 Law enforcement combats child sexual exploitation by tracking the flow of video and images “back through the Internet” to the door of a predator or his child victims.
-These images can be horrific, and if a law enforcement professional is not disturbed by viewing them, he or she should get out of the profession.
+These images can be horrific, and if a law enforcement professional is not disturbed by viewing them, he or she should not be doing this type of work.

-It’s important that you are fully aware of what child pornography is and is not.
-Many people mistakenly assume child pornography is comprised mainly of photos of naked children.
-The truth is that child pornography images and video are crime scene recordings, showing the rape and sadistic torture of children, including very often infants and toddlers.
+It’s important that you are fully aware of what child abuse imagery (or "child pornography") is and is not.
+Many people mistakenly assume child abuse imagery is comprised mainly of photos of naked children.
+The truth is that child pornography images and video are crime scene recordings, showing the rape and sadistic torture of children, very often including infants and toddlers.
 As a HERO, you will see horrific and deeply disturbing video and images on a regular basis.
 As candidates go through the screening and interview process, they will have opportunities to speak with officers who view this material and view redacted images first.

 Some HERO alumni report that their prior exposure to atrocities in combat have prepared them mentally for this work.
 Some say knowing they are stopping a child predator or rescuing a child sustains them and makes the work easier.
-However, if you have a personal history of child sexual abuse or are wrestling with active PTSD of any kind (combat-related or childhood-related), you should give careful consideration to viewing images which might be triggering.
+However, if you have a personal history of child sexual abuse or are wrestling with active PTSD of any kind (combat-related or childhood-related), you should carefully consider that viewing these images might be triggering.
 PROTECT provides a free, 100% confidential counselor to our HEROs, who is on-call 24/7.
-ICE/HSI also has a peer-support program for professionals who view child abuse material.
+HSI also has a peer-support program for professionals who view child abuse material.

 11. What kind of pay can I expect for law enforcement jobs?

 As explained above, there is no guaranteed employment upon completion of the HERO Corps program.
 However, computer forensic analysts in federal law enforcement can expect to move through GS levels 5/7 through 13 during approximately a five-year period.
 Those salary levels can be found here.
 State and local law enforcement salary ranges might start higher, but not climb as far as federal pay levels.
-They vary greatly by agency and region (we’ve heard interest in hiring HEROs anywhere from $35,000-$70,000).
+They vary greatly by agency and region.

 12. How do I apply?

 When the application is available, you will see an "Apply Now!" button at the top of this website.
-You will be required to complete the application at USAJobs and submit the required documentation at that time.
+You will be required to complete a screening process and full application, as well as provide necessary documentation.

 For additional information or questions not answered here, please contact: